Qinghai-Zheng/FPMVS-CAG/README.md

 Please run the 'demoqp_lmd0.m', and reproduce the results on 'Caltech101-20' datasets.

 Any problem can contact wangsiwei13@nudt.edu.cn.
-Thanks
+Thanks.